ForkGG/Fork/readme.md

 #### 1. Getting a token

 As localhost:
 There is a local token created while installing Fork, which automatically has `Admin` priviledges.
-This token is stored in the installation path of Avery, so everyone with access to that directory has access to that token!
+This token is stored in the installation path of Fork, so everyone with access to that directory has access to that token!

 As remote:
 The preferred approach is to make an input field for the user to input a token before connecting to the app.
 Be carefull when storing the token somewhere!